-In compliance with Rules 3.10(1) and 3.10A of the Listing Rules, the Company has appointed three independent non-executive Directors, namely, Mr. XU Wei, Mr. JIN Hongqing and Mr. WONG Ka Wai, representing one-third of the Board.
+In compliance with Rules 3.10(1) and 3.10A of the Listing Rules, the Company has appointed three independent non-executive Directors, namely, Mr. XU Wei, Ms. HE Liyun upon the resignation of Mr. JIN Hongqing on 30 December 2024 and Mr. WONG Ka Wai, representing one-third of the Board.
 One of the independent non-executive Directors, Mr. WONG Ka Wai, has the appropriate professional qualifications in accounting or related financial management expertise as required by Rule 3.10(2) of the Listing Rules.